cjhuitt/documents-and-resources/code-of-conduct.md

 ## Administrators

-The Administrator(s) of Rands Leadership as of December 2019:
+The Administrator(s) of Rands Leadership as of November 2020:

-* @moj_hoss
+* @mcole
-* @pixeldiva
+* @okterok
-* @piebob
+* @erin.disselhorst
 * @cjhuitt
 * @supine
 * @rands (also the workspace owner)

-You can also contact them via the @admins group or by posting in the #rands-admins channel.
+You can also contact them directly or by posting in the #rands-admins channel.

-The current term of the volunteer Administrations is November 14th, 2019 until November 14th, 2020.
+The current term of the volunteer Administrations is November 2nd, 2020 until November 2nd, 2021.

 ## Thanks